ganeti/ganeti/doc/admin.rst

   $ gnt-instance recreate-disks %INSTANCE%

 Note that this will fail if the disks already exists.
+The instance can be assigned to new nodes automatically by specifying an iallocator through the ``--iallocator`` option.

 Conversion of an instance's disk type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~